Teaching and Training at the Post-Graduate Level At the level of post-graduate training, we are engaging the following schools and...Read More

 One major focus of our research is placed on the neuronal processes underlying sensation, memory formation, and decisions in insects.
 Insects are equipped with highly evolved sensory systems and express complex context-dependent behavior, and they share fundamental mechanisms of neuronal processing with higher animals.
 Yet, insects have very limited neuronal resources in the order of 100k (flies) to 1Mio (bees and ants) neurons.
 Thus, insects are of particular interest for studying efficient coding strategies and they are ideally suited for the simulation of biologically realistic brain models.

-DFG Research Unit Structure, Plasticity and Behavioral Function of the Drosophila Mushroom Body (FOR 2705)
+- DFG Research Unit FOR 2705: Dissection of a Brain Circuit.
+Structure, Plasticity and Behavioral Function of the Drosophila Mushroom Body